-Can these Shark Tank alumni do for male foot odor what they did for manscaping?
+Can this startup do for male foot odor what it did for manscaping?

 Dubbed the “Foot Duster,” the latest product incorporates anti-fungal tea tree oil in addition to active ingredients to soften tough skin.
 The product description offers one pro tip: “Don’t forget to use before date night.”

 King puts the company’s latest mission on a bigger scale: It’s about foot odor, yes, but it’s also about how men care for themselves.
-Why should they be treated any different from women?
+Why should they be treated any different than women?

 “Manscaped is about good self-esteem,” he says.
 “It’s about self-respect.”